What is facial aesthetics?

 How do I prepare for facial aesthetics?

 Before any aesthetic procedure, your doctor will talk to you about your medical history, discuss your concerns and assess your skin and skincare regime.
 They will then suggest the most suitable treatments for you and develop a treatment plan from there.

-Some treatments such as Botox are not suitable for pregnant or breastfeeding women.
+Some treatments are not suitable for pregnant or breastfeeding women.

 What does post-operative care look like?

-Possible side effects to Botox might include pain and tenderness around the injection site, headaches, flu-like symptoms, a droopy eyelid or a crooked smile.
+Possible side effects to wrinkle reduction treatments might include pain and tenderness around the injection site, headaches, flu-like symptoms, a droopy eyelid or a crooked smile.
 If symptoms persist for a long period, revisit your doctor for a check-up.